Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-ssl-to-our-azure-node-app.md

 ![Azure Secure domain](https://cdn.hashnode.com/res/hashnode/image/upload/v1600931777307/HPa9MwjV6.png)

-And if we visit our secure domain, we can inspect our certificate to see it works.
+And if we visit our secure domain, we can inspect our certificate to see if it works.

 ![Chrome inspect SSL Certificate](https://cdn.hashnode.com/res/hashnode/image/upload/v1600931821877/s-Mulc-i9.png)